smarthomej/addons/bundles/org.smarthomej.binding.viessmann/README.md

 ### Hint:

-On the Viessman developer portal you can add more than one RedirectURI by tapping the plus sign.
+On the Viessmann developer portal you can add more than one RedirectURI by tapping the plus sign.

 ## Supported Things

 The binding supports the following thing types:

-* `bridge` - Supports connection to the Viesmmann API.
+* `bridge` - Supports connection to the Viessmann API.
 * `device` - Provides a device which is connected (Discovery)

 ## Discovery